law-firm-seo

 6. Behavioral Signals (9% of Local Pack Rankings)

-How users interact with your listing affects rankings:
+How users interact with your listing affects rankings.
+Google tracks engagement patterns to determine which businesses best serve searchers’ needs.

-Driving Directions Requests Users requesting directions signals relevance for that location.
+Driving Directions Requests Users requesting directions signals strong relevance for that location.
+A high volume of direction requests from a particular area reinforces your geographic authority there.

 7. Personalization Factors (7% of Local Pack Rankings)